 For regular updates please check arlingtonma.gov/health.

-You can read the Massachusetts Department of Public Health's Microcysits Algae Bloom Fact Sheet here.
+You can search for the Massachusetts Department of Public Health's Microcysits Algae Bloom Fact Sheet here.